ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 The dataset does follow the **ROCCC** approach:
-- Reliability: The can be considered as **Reliable** becouse it produces nearly 41 records of data from Wuzzuf & 90 from Egypt's Tech Scene which is enough to represent the population according to the central limit theorem.
+- Reliability: The can be considered as **Reliable** because it produces nearly 41 records of data from Wuzzuf & 90 from Egypt's Tech Scene which is enough to represent the population according to the central limit theorem.

 - Original: The data is **Original** since it is collected from wuzzuf's website directly through web scraping & survey from the egyptian workers.
-- Comprehensive: the data is **Not Compehensive**  since the data that is collected from Egypt's Tech Scene is biased toward the network and the companies the data provider interested in.
+- Comprehensive: the data is **Not Comprehensive**  since the data that is collected from Egypt's Tech Scene is biased toward the network and the companies the data provider interested in.
 - Current:  the scraped data from wuzzuf is *current* but the data from Egypt's Tech Scene is not *current* so, the overall data can be considered as **Not Current**
 - Cited: the data is **Cited**, it is collected through [Wuzzuf](https://wuzzuf.net/jobs/egypt) & [Egypt's Tech Scene 2022](https://lookerstudio.google.com/reporting/fc89c7a2-5dd9-4954-afc3-3ea7f3c7241a/page/DUS6C).
 #